Here's where to find Friday night fish fries for Lent in Des Moines

 St. Boniface Catholic Church

 The Knights of Columbus will be serving its annual Lenten Fish Fries the six Fridays of Lent from 5 to 7:30 p.m. at St. Boniface Parish Hall in Waukee.
-The Lenten smorgasbord includes baked and fried fish, fried shrimp, pasta, side dishes, breakfast potato and a drink.
-Alternative dishes include spaghetti with three sauces and cheese pizza.
+The Lenten smorgasbord includes baked tilapia, fried cod, fried shrimp, spaghetti, cheese pizza, coleslaw, vegetables, jello, and chips.

 Desserts offered by the St. Boniface youth groups (free-will offering).